 We had to find our own flights home with another airline.

-All I will say is that the crew were really provocative and stirred things up.
+All I will say is that the crew was really provocative and stirred things up.

 - I am pretty composed, anus-wise.
 I think I have a pretty composed anus.
-We have a nice symbiotic relationship, my anus and I, built on a solid foundation of trust, and basically what I am saying is I very rarely shit or fart unless I actively want to.
+We have a nice symbiotic relationship, my anus and I, built on a solid foundation of trust, and basically, what I am saying is I very rarely shit or fart unless I actively want to.
 I don’t really like passing gas in front of anyone, ever, so I will excuse myself to a bathroom to do it if I absolutely have to.
-(A lot of people would argue that I am actually pathologically uptight about farting and should seek therapy and/or medical help).
+(A lot of people would argue that I am actually pathologically uptight about farting and should seek therapy and/or medical help.)
 It’s been a fair while since I shat my pants.
-I think that, if you need to fart, up to a very certain point: you can suppress that need.
-You do not need to be farting up a storm on an aeroplane.
-You do not need to be farting at all on an aeroplane.
-If you have farted so many times that the people around you have complained, about the farting, then you have farted too many times by far.
+I think that, if you need to fart, up to a very certain point: You can suppress that need.
+You do not need to be farting up a storm on an airplane.
+You do not need to be farting at all on an airplane.
+If you have farted so many times that the people around you have complained about the farting, then you have farted too many times by far.

-- Equally, an exercise: how many times would the person in the middle-seat next to you on a plane have to fart before you dinged the "Call Hostess" sign and made a complaint?
+- Equally, an exercise: How many times would the person in the middle seat next to you on a plane have to fart before you dinged the "Call Hostess" sign and made a complaint?
 One fart: I would have to tolerate.
 Accidents happen.
-Two to three farts: I am going to, in my head, start to think escalatingly bad thoughts about the person next to me.
-Dubai to Amsterdam is a 7.5hr flight, and the average human person passes wind 14 times a day, or 1.7 times an hour.
-The flight allows for an average fart rate of 12.75 per person per anus.
-But also I think about my own inherent Englishness – two opposing forces: the need to complain, and the need to not complain – driving against each other like high revving tractors.
+Two to three farts: I am going to, in my head, start to think bad thoughts about the person next to me.
+Dubai to Amsterdam is just a little over a seven-hour flight, and the average human person passes wind 14 times a day, or 1.7 times an hour.
+The flight allows for an average fart rate of 12.75 per person, per anus.
+But also I think about my own inherent Englishness—two opposing forces: the need to complain, and the need to not complain—driving against each other like high revving tractors.
 How many farts would I tolerate before I complained?
 Farts six through 12 would see me eye-rolling and tutting.
-If the farts exceed 12 I’m going to think violent thoughts.
-But am I ever going to complain about it?
-To another human?
+If the farts exceed 12, I’m going to think violent thoughts.
+But am I ever going to complain about it to another human?
 So much so that the flight is landed in Austria?
 I’m not sure that number of farts even exists.

 - I think if someone asked me to stop farting, I would stop farting.
 I would not refuse to stop farting.
-Can you imagine the intense and burning feeling in your chest when someone – a stranger! – asks you to stop farting because you are farting too much.
+Can you imagine the intense and burning feeling in your chest when someone—a stranger!—asks you to stop farting because you are farting too much.
 Sometimes you have to fart: I appreciate that.
-But if someone has locked white-eyed with you and asked you directly, "Please, sir: you have to stop farting or I will land the plane" — if the captain had got on the intercom and asked everyone to stop farting — I would stop farting.
+But if someone has locked eyes with you and asked you directly, "Please, sir: You have to stop farting, or I will land the plane"—if the captain had got on the intercom and asked everyone to stop farting—I would stop farting.
 I understand farting.
-I have farted, in my life, before.
+I have farted in my life before.
 I have had incidents when I have wanted to fart but chosen not to.
 If someone asked me to stop farting, I would stop farting so hard my body would clench in on itself, wholly inverting, and I would die.

 - I think it is time to admit that we, humanity as a whole, are not physiologically designed for air travel.
 We need to knock this on the head.
 We keep shitting and fighting and pissing and farting to an absurd degree on it.
 We go dehydrated and deranged.
-I recently flew 12 hours to the west coast of America on one of these so-called "aeroplanes", and I nearly lost my entire mind in doing so.
+I recently flew 12 hours to the West Coast of America on one of these so-called airplanes, and I nearly lost my entire mind in doing so.
 The human mind cannot occupy itself for 12 straight hours before going mad.
-Elon Musk recently sent a car into space as some sort of elaborate Bond-villain level goof, and all I can think when I see that spaceman mannequin locked in there is: what if that was a human person?
+Elon Musk recently sent a car into space as some sort of elaborate Bond villain–level goof, and all I can think when I see that spaceman mannequin locked in there is: What if that was a human person?
 Would they explode themselves to death with the sheer force of their suppressed farts?
 Would they be up there, like I was, genuinely enjoying two random episodes of New Girl?
 Would they eat a heavy beef-based meal and feel salty and sick about it for 18 straight hours?
 We can barely deal with flying a few thousand feet above the ground.
 We are not, collectively, ready for space.
-The Fart Man of Austria–Dubai is a warning for mankind and its future: do not go into that great, dark frontier.
+The Fart Man of Austria–Dubai is a warning for mankind and its future: Do not go into that great, dark frontier.
 You’ll shit yourself madly to death up there.